Key Takeaways

 There needs to be more research to understand the long-term effects and additional risks of mouth taping.
 Consulting a healthcare provider before trying mouth taping is advisable, especially for individuals with existing respiratory issues.

-If you’re aiming to reduce snoring or level up your sleep quality, there are plenty of alternatives worth exploring:
+If you’re aiming to reduce snoring or level up the quality of sleep, there are plenty of alternatives worth checking out:

 When to Speak with a Sleep Specialist